tldr-pages/tldr/pages/common/stripe.md

 # stripe

-> Interact with your Stripe account
+> Interact with your Stripe account.
 > More information: <https://github.com/stripe/stripe-cli>.

 - Log all activity on your account:

 `stripe logs tail`

-- Listen for webhook events for `charge.succeeded` and forward them to localhost:3000/events
+- Listen for webhook events for `charge.succeeded` and forward them to localhost:3000/events:

 `stripe listen --events="charge.succeeded" --forward-to="localhost:3000/events"`